 Pay attention to what kind of content you were sharing: maybe it performed better than others when you asked a question.
 Perhaps you posted an inspirational quote that your audience resonated with.

-Take this insight, move over to the tweets tab, and compare this content with your top tweets of the past 91 days.
-Notice if your feeling was right and if that top-performing question you asked matches other top tweets.
+Take this insight, move over to the posts tab, and compare this content with your top posts of the past 91 days.
+Notice if your feeling was right and if that top-performing question you asked matches other top posts.
 If there are lots of questions, it means your audience really likes to answer them, and you can keep asking more.

 Another tip is to look at your Engagement Rate on the right sidebar – are there any spikes?

 Finally, you can do the same trick while looking at the right sidebar’s charts for replies or retweets.
-First, find what day had big spikes in the graph, then track down that tweet in your Top Tweets.
-Next, think of why more people retweeted or replied than usual.
+First, find what day had big spikes in the graph, then track down that post in your Top Posts.
+Next, think of why more people reposted (formerly retweeted) or replied than usual.

-The Twitter Analytics That Make You a Champion
+The X Analytics That Make You a Champion

 They say video does really well on social.
 Usually, when you post gifs and photos, you get more engagement.